leadblacktech/leadblacktech.github.io/README.md

 ---

 <h4 align="center">
-    Network Engineer, Developer, best at Coustomer Service, and hands on with Tech.✨
+    Network Engineer, Developer, best at Customer Service, and hands on with Tech.✨
 </h4>

 <h5 align="center">